 Thank you for your compassion for me.
 We survivors of prostitution live forever with the scars that this industry leaves on us.
-Visible, invisible, insiduous and, at times, generational.
-Please continue help me break the cycle of violence by standing with me in this fight against male entitlement for sex, and continue to selflessly donate your finances, time, talents and prayers to us so we can continue to run Pink Cross Foundation Australia.
+Visible, invisible, insidious and, at times, steaming from generational trauma.
+Please continue help me break the cycle of violence by standing with me in this fight against male entitlement for sex, and continue to selflessly donate your finances, time, talents and thoughts to us so we can continue to run Pink Cross Foundation Australia.

 Your financial donations meant at lot to me.
 I was able to print important material, rent the trade show booth and make myself available to dozens of men and women for them to hear the other side of the not-so-glamourous sex industry.

 I am thankful for the numerous volunteers who stepped up and sacrificed parts of their own lives to touch S*xpo visitors and exhibitors’ hearts.
-I was grateful that I could provide training material for volunteers—some of them joining in at the last minute—in order to prepare them best for communicating with hundreds of people a day.
+I was grateful that I could provide training material for volunteers — some of them joining in at the last minute —in order to prepare them best for communicating with hundreds of people per day.

-I was also asked to take part in a debate with Upper House elected Member of Parliament and Sex Party Founder Fiona Patten.
-It was a last minute suggestion by herself as some of her Twitter supporters—seeing that we were preparing to take part in S*xpo—questionned our acceptance as an organisation at that trade show.
+I was also asked to take part in a debate with Upper House elected Member of Parliament, and S*x Party Founder, Fiona Patten.
+It was a last minute suggestion by herself as some of her Twitter supporters— seeing that we were preparing to take part in S*xpo — questioned our exhibitors’ acceptance as an organisation at that trade show.
 ‘They are against us, so why should they be there?’
 After all, Patten was part of the initial management team who created the group, she shared with me.

 I was not in a public debate mode.
-I was in an operational mode and unprepared both emotionnaly and mentally to answer questions.
+I was in an operational mode and unprepared both emotionaly and mentally to answer questions.
 I asked her that the questions be known in advance, that anyone wanting to interact with me would be respectful.
-I was warned by many of you about how truth would be twister when it would come down to making information public.
+I was warned by many of you about how truth would be twisted when it would come down to making information public.
 I was thorn inside.
-I really want to be a vehicle for change, I really am called to speak up against injustice.
+I really want to be a vehicle for change, as I feel I am called to speak up against injustice.

-I became very ill the day the debate was going to happen.
+I became very ill the day the debate was going to take place.
 Anxiety and stress created acute gastrointestinal pains.
-In other words, I vomited all day.
+In other words, I had extreme nausea and litteraly vomited all day.
 Unbeknownst to me, I now read that it is factually recognised as one of the symptom of intense fear.
-Prostitutes are recognised to numb the pain of the constant ‘paid’ rapes we face, and not be able to assess rightly what is dangerous in that lifestyle and other spheres of our lives.
+Prostituted women are recognised to numb the pain of the constant ‘paid’ rapes we face, and not be able to assess rightly what is dangerous in that lifestyle and other spheres of our lives.
 This was revealed to me by reading Irish author and survivor Rachel Moran’s memoir, Paid For.
 We have been trained to live with pain and hurt, and accept it as normal.
 We have been trained not to feel pain, and to have no fear.
 Maybe I still have work to do on this.
 I have always been renowned for my gregarious and adventurous nature.
-I thought when I became a Christian that I would start living a more conservative life.
-I guess it all has to do with channeling our energy into a cause we believe in.
+I thought when I became a believer in God —a Christian —that I would start living a more conservative life.
+And I did, in a way.
+Yet, I chose, as a means of self-care and as a recovery tool, to channel my energy into a cause I truly believed in.

 I will leave it at this for now, unedited and raw, in all the glory of my second language writing skills!
 Would you be keen to volunteer to revise my texts once in a while get in touch at info at pinkcross.org.au.
 We are all longing for a much needed break.
 A Joyous Christmas and a Happy New Year to you, precious friends and supporters.
 See you in 2016!